 What is Dialectical Behavior Therapy (DBT)

-At Columbus Therapy and Hypnosis we often use dialectical behavior therapy (DBT) to work with clients.
+At Revitalize You we often use dialectical behavior therapy (DBT) to work with clients.
 Sometimes it is the primary method used.
 At other times we just use some of the skills with clients to help them with a particular situation such as self soothing during couple therapy.
 Our owner Yvonne Judge is DBT certified and provides guidance to the therapists in the practice on when and how DBT should be used.

 The 4 pillars of Dialectical Behavior Therapy